Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • instability of the position of the vertebral bodies against the background of destruction of the ligamentous and tendon apparatus of the uncovertebral joints;

-• ankylosing spondylitis, rheumatoid arthritis and other inflammatory diseases caused by autoimmune changes in the human body.
+• Ankylosing spondylitis, rheumatoid polyarthritis and other diseases of inflammatory origin caused by autoimmune changes in the human body.

-The search for and elimination of all presumed causes of the development of such pathologies is an integral step in effective and timely treatment.
+Finding and eliminating all suspected causes of the development of such pathologies is an integral stage of effective and timely treatment.

-You can sign up for an initial free consultation at our manual therapy clinic.
+You can schedule a free initial consultation at our manual therapy clinic.
 Here you will be examined by an experienced doctor of the highest category.
-An accurate diagnosis will be made and what needs to be done right now to start moving towards recovery.
+An accurate diagnosis will be made and we will tell you what needs to be done right now to start moving towards recovery.

-Symptoms of damage and dysfunction of the roots of the spinal cord
+Symptoms of damage and dysfunction of the spinal cord roots

-The clinical picture may manifest as sciatica, decreased sensitivity, or impaired motor activity.
-Symptoms depend on which radicular nerve of the spinal cord is damaged (posterior or anterior) and in which part of the spine it is located.
+The clinical picture may manifest itself in the form of radiculitis, decreased sensitivity or motor activity disorder.
+Symptoms depend on which particular root nerve of the spinal cord is damaged (posterior or anterior) and in which part of the spine it is located.

-The most common spinal cord injury occurs in the lumbar and lumbosacral spine.
+The most common injury to the spinal cord root is in the lumbar and lumbosacral spine.
 This condition leads to the following symptoms of the disease:

 • severe pain in the lumbar region;

-• the pain may radiate to the left or right leg;
+• the pain may radiate through the left or right leg;

-• decrease in skin sensitivity in the gluteal, femoral region, lower leg, foot;
+• decreased skin sensitivity in the buttock, thigh, leg, foot;

 • sensation of cramps in the lower extremities;

-• violation of the efficiency of the internal organs of the abdominal cavity and the scarlet pelvis (stool and urination may be delayed);
+• disruption of the internal organs of the abdominal cavity and pelvis (retention of stool and urination may be observed);

-• a sharp limitation of mobility, the inability to independently tilt and straighten the back.
+• severe limitation of mobility, inability to independently bend and straighten the back.

-The second most common department in which dysfunction of the roots of the spinal cord is observed is the neck and collar zone.
-Here are the most important pairs of radicular nerves responsible for the innervation of the coronary system, lungs, diaphragm, intercostal muscles, thyroid gland, etc. Therefore, any damage to the anterior or posterior radicular nerves of the spinal cord is accompanied by a variety of clinical manifestations.
+The second most common area in which dysfunction of the spinal cord roots is observed is the neck and collar area.
+Here are the most important pairs of radicular nerves responsible for the innervation of the coronary system, lungs, diaphragm, intercostal muscles, thyroid gland, etc. Therefore, any damage to the anterior or posterior root nerves of the spinal cord is accompanied by a variety of clinical manifestations.
 Most often, patients report the following symptoms:

-• headaches and dizziness, accompanied by a decrease in mental performance and a constant feeling of fatigue;
+• headaches and dizziness, accompanied by decreased mental performance and a constant feeling of fatigue;

-• increase and decrease in blood pressure, not dependent on external pathogenic factors;
+• increase and decrease in blood pressure levels, independent of external pathogenic factors;

-• soreness of the muscles of the neck and collar zone;
+• soreness of the muscles of the neck and collar area;

-• pain and numbness in the upper limbs;
+• pain and numbness in the upper extremities;

 • limited mobility of the left or right hand;

-• compensatory change in posture with the formation of withers in the collar zone.
+• compensatory change in posture with the formation of withers in the collar area.

-Dysfunction and damage to the roots of the spinal cord in the thoracic spine is very rare.
+Dysfunction and damage to the spinal cord roots in the thoracic spine are very rare.
 Most often, this phenomenon accompanies various back injuries.
-It is manifested by severe pain in the chest, aggravated by taking a deep breath.
-Difficulty may be observed when trying to sharply tilt, turn the body in one direction or another, etc.
+It manifests itself as severe pain in the chest, intensifying when taking a deep breath.
+There may be difficulty when trying to sharply bend, turn the body in one direction or another, etc.

 An x-ray is used for diagnosis.
-If it is not effective, CT or MRI is prescribed.
+If it is unsuccessful, a CT or MRI is prescribed.
 Differential diagnosis is carried out with inflammatory and tumor processes, injuries and various age-related degenerations.

-Treatment of inflammation of the roots of the spinal cord
+Treatment of inflammation of the spinal cord roots

-Inflammation of the roots of the spinal cord is sciatica, a condition that is a symptom of a compensatory reaction of the body in response to damage to the structure of the nerve fiber.
+Inflammation of the spinal cord roots is radiculitis, a condition that is a symptom of the body's compensatory reaction in response to damage to the nerve fiber structure.
 An inflammatory reaction occurs with any injury, including compression by hard tissues of the spine against the background of protrusion of the intervertebral disc with a sharp decrease in its height.

-In the inflammatory reaction, mechanisms are involved in attracting factors to the focus of pathological changes that provoke the acceleration of capillary blood flow and the development of tissue edema to eliminate the phenomenon of compression.
-As a result of this, severe pain, muscle fiber tension syndrome, spasm of blood vessels, numbness and limitation of the amplitude of mobility occur.
+In the inflammatory reaction, mechanisms are involved in attracting factors to the site of pathological change that provoke acceleration of capillary blood flow and the development of tissue swelling to eliminate the phenomenon of compression.
+As a result, severe pain, muscle fiber tension syndrome, spasm of blood vessels, numbness and limited range of motion occur.

-Treatment of the roots of the spinal cord always begins with the elimination of the cause of the development of the pathological process.
-It is important to remove the compression.
-This can be done in only one way - with the help of traction traction of the spinal column.
-In some cases, such an impact can be replaced by an osteopathic session.
-At home, it is almost impossible to eliminate compression from the radicular nerve.
+Treatment of the spinal cord roots always begins with eliminating the cause of the development of the pathological process.
+It is important to remove compression.
+This can be done only in one way - with the help of traction traction of the spinal column.
+In some cases, such an effect can be replaced by an osteopathy session.
+It is almost impossible to relieve compression from the radicular nerve at home.
 Therefore, doctors in the clinic prescribe pharmacological drugs to their patients that eliminate not the cause itself, but the effect.
-These are non-steroidal anti-inflammatory drugs that come into play with the patient's body.
+These are non-steroidal anti-inflammatory drugs that fight the patient’s body.
 They block protective and compensatory reactions.
 This eliminates pain, swelling and inflammation.
-But in return for this, a person receives a multiple acceleration of the process of destruction of the cartilaginous tissues of the intervertebral discs.
+But in return, a person receives a manifold acceleration of the process of destruction of the cartilage tissue of the intervertebral discs.

 The only effective way to treat and restore the radicular nerves of the spinal cord is manual therapy.
-Applied massage and osteopathy, reflexology and kinesitherapy, therapeutic exercises and laser contribute to the return of a healthy state of the spinal column.
-During the course of treatment, the patient fully restores his working capacity and mobility of the spine.
+The applied massage and osteopathy, reflexology and kinesitherapy, therapeutic exercises and laser help restore the healthy state of the spinal column.
+During the course of treatment, the patient completely restores his performance and mobility of the spine.

-We invite you to an initial free consultation.
-Sign up for a convenient time for you.
-Come to us and you will receive all the necessary information about which treatments can be used in your individual case.
+We invite you to a free initial consultation.
+Sign up for a time convenient for you.
+Come to us and you will receive all the necessary information about which treatment methods can be used in your individual case.

-Radicular syndrome or radiculopathy is a collection of neurological symptoms that occur when compression (squeezing) of the spinal nerves in the region of the branch from.
-The pathological process is often found in medical practice and is a manifestation of a chronic progressive course, primarily of a degenerative nature - dorsopathy.
+Radicular syndrome or radiculopathy is a set of neurological symptoms that occur when the spinal nerves are compressed in the area of the branch from.
+The pathological process is often encountered in medical practice and is a manifestation of a chronic progressive course, primarily of a degenerative nature - dorsopathies.

-According to statistics, in 80% of cases, radicular syndrome of the lumbar spine is diagnosed due to the mobility of the vertebrae, weakness of the muscular-ligamentous apparatus in this area and a large load during physical activity.
+According to statistics, in 80% of cases, radicular syndrome of the lumbar spine is diagnosed due to mobility of the vertebrae, weakness of the musculo-ligamentous apparatus in this area and heavy load during physical activity.

-The most common cause of radicular syndromes is the progressive course of osteochondrosis with the formation of protrusions, hernias, and osteophytes.
+The most common cause of radicular syndromes is considered to be the progressive course of osteochondrosis with the formation of protrusions, hernias, and osteophytes.
 The disease is accompanied by deformation of the intervertebral discs as a result of metabolic disorders and insufficient blood supply.
-As a result, the height of the disc decreases, which is displaced beyond the boundaries of the vertebrae, compressing the nearby soft tissues.
-In this case, the root suffers - the spinal nerve at the base of the spinal cord, passing in the bone canal before exiting the spine.
-The spinal root consists of sensory and motor nerve fibers and is in conjunction with the vertebral vessels.
+As a result, the height of the disc decreases, which moves beyond the boundaries of the vertebrae, compressing nearby soft tissues.
+In this case, the root is affected - the spinal nerve at the base of the spinal cord, passing in the bone canal before exiting the spine.
+The spinal root consists of sensory and motor nerve fibers and is in connection with the vertebral vessels.
 Compression of the neurovascular bundle by a hernia or osteophyte leads to the appearance of neurological symptoms.

 Other causes of radiculopathy include: